 For a full list of available Doctoral Research opportunities, please visit our Doctoral Research programme listings.

-Tobacco smoke harm reduction, child health, health inequalities; qualitative methodologies within clinical trials
+Tobacco smoke harm reduction, child health, health inequalities; qualitative and mixed-mehtods approaches in clinical trials

 Current Research Activities (selected)